alban-read/M1-MICRO-FORTH/M1MicroForth.md

 This FORTH is implemented mainly in AARCH64 assembly language (main.asm), and runs hosted under OSX on the Apple M1.

-A few C library functions are used, the program is linked against the C library, it is possible to call C functions (from assembler), which will be useful, in order to talk to the operating system.
+- A few C library functions are used, the program is linked against the C library, it is possible to call C functions (from assembler), which will be useful, in order to talk to the operating system.

-The compiler compiles words to tokens, which are then executed by a simpler interpreter.

-The implementation is specific to features of the ARM V8 64 bit processor, such as wordsizes.
+- The implementation is specific to features of the ARM V8 64 bit processor, such as wordsizes.

-FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.
+- FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.

 This is not a standard implementation, I am aiming to provide a *very small* set of practical FORTH like words that improve comfort, safety and convenience for the user of the language (me.)